silverwind/envies/README.md

 >  Teeny tiny .env loader

-No configuration, just import it and use the variables.
-It loads variables from the following in the working directory (lowest to highest precedence):
+No initialization, just import it and use the variables.
+It loads variables from the following files in the working directory (lowest to highest precedence):

 - `.default.env`
 - `.env`